Prince Harry Still Hasn't Asked Prince William to Be His Best Man

 "My brother and I's relationship is closer than it's been because of the situations we've been through," he said.
 "Losing our mother at a young age has helped us to travel through that difficult patch together.
 You're like-minded.
 You go through similar things, it's a bond and it's something you know you've tackled together and come out better for it."

-Of course, it's believed that William will be Harry's best man on his big day, as Harry was William's best man when he wed Kate Middleton at Westminster Abbey on April 29, 2011.
+Of course, it's believed that William will be Harry's best man on his big day.

 This will be the first wedding for Harry and the second for Meghan, who was previously married to producer Trevor Engelson from 2011 to 2013.